ttelang/tinyurl/README.md

    CreationDate: DATETIME
    LastLoginDate: DATETIME

-We need to store billions of rows we can go with NoSQL database.
+We need to store billions of rows we can go with NoSQL database like Cassandara.
 This will be easy to scale.
 Also there are not many relationships.

 ## Design
 shortURL consists of 7 character in base64 format.
 Characterset for shortURL [a-z A-Z 0-9 - _]